aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 The CPU-heavy fit and full-resolution validation run as a low-priority video queue task rather than inside a web request.
 Session changes are protected by cross-process locks, and a queued job can be claimed only once.
 Each owner may have two active sessions and the installation may have four.
-Queued/running jobs can be cancelled cooperatively; stale queued jobs and workers with an old heartbeat are failed or cancelled so the browser cannot poll forever.
+Saved-FITS searches, queued jobs, and running jobs can be cancelled at safe checkpoints;
+stale queued jobs and workers with an old heartbeat are failed or cancelled so the browser cannot poll forever.

 Input cleanup is source-aware: